Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Experiments

-Here, we investigate the robustness of our hyperparameters, $T$, $J$, and $c_\gD$.
-We fix $J$ across all experiments, as it has minimal impact on selection, indicating its robustness (Fig~\ref{fig:J_varying}, Appendix~\ref{Appendix_Experiments}).
+\paragraph{Hyperparameter Analysis} In this section, we investigate the robustness of our hyperparameters, $T$, $J$, and $c_\gD$.
+We fix $J$ across all experiments, as it has minimal impact on selection, indicating its robustness (Figure~\ref{fig:J_varying}, Appendix~\ref{Appendix_Experiments}).
 In Figure~\ref{fig:TC_varying}, we assess the robustness of $T$ by varying it from 20 to 200 on CIFAR-100.
-We find that while $T$ remains highly robust in earlier epochs, increasing $T$ degrades generalization performance.
+We find that while $T$ is highly robust in early epochs, increasing it eventually degrades generalization.
 This is expected, as larger $T$ overemphasizes difficult samples due to our difficulty-aware selection.
-Thus, pruning in earlier epochs (from 30 to 50) proves to be more effective and robust.
-For the $c_\gD$, we vary it from 3 to 7 and find robustness, especially in the aggressive pruning regime.
-All results are averaged across three runs.
+Thus, pruning in earlier epochs (30 to 50) proves more effective and robust.
+For $c_\gD$, we vary it from 3 to 6 and observe consistent performance, indicating robustness to its choice as well.

-\paragraph{Beta Sampling Analysis.} Next, we study the impact of our proposed pruning-ratio-adaptive Beta sampling on existing score metrics.
-We apply our Beta sampling strategy to prior score-based methods, including Forgetting, EL2N, and Dyn-Unc, using the CIFAR10 and CIFAR100 datasets.
-By comparing our sampling approach with vanilla threshold pruning, which selects only the highest-scoring samples, we observe that prior score-based methods become remarkably comparable to random pruning after Beta sampling is adjusted (see \cref{tab:abl_beta_cifar10_100_90_main}).
+\paragraph{Beta sampling with existing scores} Next, we study the impact of our proposed pruning-ratio-adaptive Beta sampling on existing score metrics.
+We apply our Beta sampling strategy to other score-based methods, including Forgetting, EL2N, and Dyn-Unc, on the CIFAR10 and CIFAR100 datasets.
+Compared to vanilla threshold pruning, which selects only the highest-scoring samples, we observe that previous methods become competitive when Beta sampling is adjusted (see \cref{tab:abl_beta_cifar10_100_90_main}).
+For the case of random pruning combined with Beta sampling, we do not use any score but select samples only with Beta sampling.

-Even adapted for random pruning, our Beta sampling proves to perform well.
+Even with random pruning, our Beta sampling continues to perform well.
 Notably, EL2N, which performs poorly on its own, becomes significantly more effective when combined with our sampling method.
 Similar improvements are also seen with Forgetting and Dyn-Unc scores.
-This is because our proposed Beta sampling enhances the diversity of selected samples in turn, especially when used with example difficulty-based methods.
-More results conducted for 80\% pruning cases are included in the \cref{Appendix_beta_samapling}.
+This is because our proposed Beta sampling enhances the diversity of selected samples, especially when used with example difficulty-based methods.
+More results conducted at 80\% are included in the \cref{Appendix_beta_samapling}.